dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 All transactions in the ledger are immutible and transparent.

 Each IRI node in an IOTA network validates and stores transactions in its ledger, then sends its contents to other IRI nodes that do the same.
-As a result, all valid transactions are agreed on by nodes, removing the need to trust any individual in the network.
+As a result, all valid transactions are agreed on by all nodes, removing the need to trust a single one in the network.

-Each transaction in the ledger must reference at least two other transactions.
-This referencing model is called a directed acyclic graph (DAG), which creates an audit trail of all transactions in an IOTA network.

 ### Security